Acsigen/sysadmin-playground/Windows/wsl.md

 ubuntu config --default-user <username>
 ```

+**Currently there is no built-in way to change the default installation location for new WSL2 distributions.
+This is the only method.**

 ## Manage permissions

 To enable Linux permissions for Windows mounted files and directories inside WSL, append the following content to `/etc/wsl.conf` file: